mozilla-services/contile/test-engineering/contract-tests/README.md

 For more details see the partner [README][partner_readme]

-### client

-The `client` directory contains a Python-based test framework for the contract tests.
-The HTTP client used in the framework requests tiles from the MTS and performs checks against the responses.
-The framework implements response models for the MTS API.

-For more details see the client [README][client_readme]

 ### volumes

 The `volumes` directory contains subdirectories which will be mounted as volumes into the Docker containers used in the contract test suite:

+- the `volumes/client` directory contains a YML file which defines every test scenario that the contract test suite will run
+- the `volumes/contile` directory contains files that need to be provided to a MTS Docker container such as a partner settings file
 - the `volumes/partner` directory contains a YML file which defines every response that the API returns keyed by form-factor and then os-family
-- the `volumes/contile` directory contains files that need to be provided to a MTS Docker container such as a partner settings file
-- the `volumes/client` directory contains a YML file which defines every test scenario that the contract test suite will run

-## Local Execution and Debugging
+## Local Execution

 To run the contract tests locally, execute the following from the repository root: